Box Hill Circular via Betchworth walk

 Walk Options

 The start of the Dorking to Reigate walk (#16) is described here in both directions (with a slight variation) to provide a link route between Pixham Bridge and Dorking station.
-In the outward direction this slightly shorter alternative start replaces the fairly strenuous climb up Box Hill, making it easier to catch up a group which started earlier.
-In the reverse direction it provides a Short Walk by cutting out the riverside stretch below Box Hill.
+In the outward direction this makes an Easier Walk, cutting out the strenuous climb up Box Hill.
+In the reverse direction it provides a Shorter Walk by omitting the long riverside stretch below Box Hill.

 A longer ending via the town centre to Dorking station has been taken from the Dorking via Brockham Circular walk (#364).
 This Long Walk branches off in Betchworth Park and takes in part of the Deepdene Trail through this once-extensive estate, including a fine viewpoint from the terrace overlooking its gardens.